By Jon Michail

 16. Check out the competition.
 On the company pages you can find information about what a certain company does, how many people they employ, how many of their employees are connected and so on.
 You can see if they have hired or fired staff recently, as well as where these people came from or went to.
 You might want to investigate further if you see a lot of movement – it could signal an opportunity.

 17. Merge your profile into a resume.
-LinkedIn enables you to turn your profile into a resume-friendly format almost instantly by using the Resume Builder tool.
+With the simple linkedin messaging solutions you can turn your profile into a resume-friendly format almost instantly by using the Resume Builder tool.
 All you have to do is to select a resume template, build it the way you want it, and export it as a PDF that can be printed, emailed and shared.

 18. Use ‘Saved Searches’.
 After you have conducted a search, click the ‘Save This Search’ option on the right.
 This allows you to save a search and to run it again when you need it.
 You can save up to ten job searches and three people searches.
 Also, you can choose to receive weekly or monthly reminders by email once new members in the network or jobs match your saved search criteria.
 If you are job searching, you can receive reminders daily.